Helpful Online Study References

 Purdue Owl Writing Lab - Courtesy of Purdue University.
 This free writing help page has information for submitting documents in correct formats.
 Here you can find instructions for writing styles (APA, MLA, Chicago, etc.) and citations.
 Helpful resources about writing job resumes, cover letters, and subject specific research papers are also available.

 Google Scholar - Free and simple way to search for academic literature.
 Explore topics written by academic publishers, professional societies, online repositories, and universities.

-Grammarly - Free writing assistant used as a Google Chrome Plugin.
-Write confidently while any spelling or grammar mistakes are highlighted for you.
+Grammarly - Writing assistant that can be used as an internet browser Plugin.
+Paste in your passages and any spelling or grammar mistakes are highlighted for you.
 It will also offer suggestions for vocabulary and wording.
+Free account creation required.

 Google Keep - Free note taking browser extension and app that lets you instantly save web URLs all in one place.
 Copy and paste links in Keep to save news articles and websites when researching topics.
 Then add titles, labels, and notes to each item to be able to visit them again all in one place when working on projects.
 This creates a database of your references that you can revisit and cite your sources from.

 Zbib.org - Like Google Keep, Zotero is a free website that lets you save citations all in one place while researching.